zacbakerr/werewolf/README.md

 **Sun Nov.
 3rd:** Werewolf code released to teams to start coding (online).

-**Thu Nov.
-8th:** Teams can submit agents to pre-tournament by 8 pm to see where they stack fair against other players.
+**Fri Nov.
+8th:** Teams can submit agents to pre-tournament by noon to see where they stack fair against other players.

 **Sat Nov.
 9th:** Teams view results of pre-tournament and hack all day live at AGI House.